alessandroleite/jdiffbot/README.md

 ### Contributing some code

-To contribute, follow this steps:
+To contribute, follow these steps:

  1. Fork this project
  2. Add the progress label to the issue you want to solve (add a comments to say that you work on it)